tms-ninja/geometrical-ray-tracing/README.md

-# ray-tracing-cython
+# geometrical-ray-tracing
- Cython interface to ray-tracing.
-It performs 2d geometrical ray tracing through a system of optical components such as mirrors and lenses.
+ Python program that performs 2d geometrical ray tracing through a system of optical components such as mirrors and lenses.
 It contains five basic components, namely:
  - Plane mirror
  - Planar boundary at which refraction occurs
  - A planar screen that absorbs rays